bijaybartaula/The-Optional-Disappointment/revive.md

 The truth is, we probably can't.
 And maybe we shouldn't try.

 The reboot impulse isn't a bug in our creative operating system—it's a feature.
 It's what drives us to push boundaries, to refuse easy answers, to keep believing that impossible things are just difficult things in disguise.

+> "I have not failed.
+I've just found 10,000 ways that won't work." —Thomas Edison, the original reboot king, who clearly never had to explain to his wife why he was building another light bulb prototype in the garage

 But we can learn to be smarter about it.
 We can develop better instincts for which projects deserve resurrection and which should be left to rest.
 We can set clearer boundaries around our time and energy.
 We can learn to recognize the difference between valuable iteration and destructive obsession.